 By using contract management and tracking, contracts are never filed and forgotten.
 This enables you to provide key advice to your sales and account management teams on previous negotiations.
 Departments can then take advantage of this insight and run their team more efficiently while leveraging your skills and expertise to the fullest.

-2. Ensure Compliance – Contract tracking enables you to review contracts with any new regulatory compliance in mind as well as identifying any contract breaches.
+Contract tracking enables you to review contracts with any new regulatory compliance in mind as well as identify any contract breaches.
 When a business can successfully notify clients of expiration dates and alert them of auto-renewal dates, you’ll never miss out on repeat business.
-Every deal has different specs, and one person cannot possibly know all the dates and numbers from every contract on-demand.
+Every deal has different specs, and one person cannot possibly know all the dates and numbers from every contract on demand.
 Tracking contracts lets you easily search for dates and understand which renewals are automatic.

-As a In-House Counsel, using the right tools to gather this information so you can stay focused on high level tasks is critical.
+As an in-house counsel, using the right tools to gather this information so you can stay focused on high-level tasks is critical.
 Make sure that you are able to use these insights to support the revenue function of the company, where you can provide the highest value to the organization.
-For more information on managing your contracts, visit us at linksquares.com.
+For more information on managing your contracts, request a demo today.

 Subscribe to the LinkSquares Blog

 Stay up to date on best practices for GCs and legal teams, current events, legal tech, and more.